-Pharmaceutical companies - Sanofi Pastuer, Santa Biotech and Panasia among a few others - will supply the vaccine.
+- sanof rasuer, sana Botech and Panasia among a few oth-ers - will supply the vaccine.
 According to the WHO, the OPV has helped reduce global polio cases considerably, by more than 99 per cent since immunity.
-The polio virus exists in three strains - P1, P2 and P3 - then multiplies in the intestines and from there intestines and from there invade the nervous system and as a result can cause paralysis.
-"And since, the OPV is a live vaccine therefore in sometic kids, out of three strains one) can cause paralysis as a result of the vaccine.
-It is uncommony but this aspect cannot be ignored," said the official.
+The polio virus exists in three strains - P1, P2 and P3 - then multiplies in the intestines and from there, invade the nervous system and "And since, the OPV is a live vaccine therefore in some{tr} kids, out of three strains one can cause paralysis as a result of the vaccine.
+It is uncommon, but this aspect cannot be ignored," said the official.
 IPV which is made up of killed or inactivated polio virus will give a child immunity from all three strains.
-The IPV and OPV are important more so for OPV are important more so for India which faces threat from neighbouring polio-infected countries - Afghanistan and Pakistan.
-Last year, India achieved the goal of polio erad-ication as no polio case has been reported for more than threa reported for more than three years after last case reported on January 13, 2011.
+The IPV and all three strains.
+The IPV and OPV are important more so for India which faces threat from neighbouring polio-infected countries - Afghanistan and Pakistan.
+Last year, India achieved the goal of polio crad-ication as no polio case has been reported for more than three wears after last case reported on years after last case reported on January 13, 2011, A highly-infectious disease, Poliomyelitis, commonly known as polio is transmitted by person-to-person, spread mainly through the faecal-oral route, mostly inflicting young children.

-The IPV will be given along with the Oral Polio Vaccine (OPV) drops which are being presently administered in children in the age group of 0-5 years in the country's universal immunisation programme
+The IPV will be given along with the Oral Polio Vaccine (OPV) drops which are being presently administered in children in the age group of 0-5 years in the country's universal immunisation programme programme

 1988 when the eradication campaign was launched.
-Adding one dose of the IPV to multiple doses of OPV is aimed to give double protection to children and strengthen their:
+Adding one dose of the IPV to multiple doses of OPV is aimed to give double protection to children and strengthen their